sal55/langs/MLang.md/readme.md

 I'm primarily documenting what I've done for my own benefit, since I can never remember what features work and in what language, and would like to finally have a stable set of languages as I've spent too long tinkering.

-This might be of interest to other people, or there might be things that someone can take away, even it's to help making the same mistakes.
+This might be of interest to other people, or there might be things that someone can take away, even it's to help avoid making the same mistakes.

 ### So, Are There Any Upsides?